 Get Colleague and Customer Input

 One of the most important steps you can take if you are stuck in the middle of your logo design process is to ask others what they think about your logo draft.
 Try to ask friends, family, or individuals whose opinions you value.
 Ask them for some ideas and see how they think your logo should be designed.
 You may be surprised at the helpful pointers they can offer.
 Getting an “outsider's" point of view can help you in the long run.
 Take time and evaluate their opinions and see how your ideas can mesh with theirs.
 But always remember that you are just seeking their input.
 Just because someone recommends that you add a circle to your design or change the color does not mean that you have to do so.
 Getting a second opinion is really just a good way to refresh your own view of what you have been staring at.
 Having someone else look at your design is also a great way to make sure that your logo does not have unintentional implications.
 No one wants to be accidentally offensive through possible provocative or imaging or words and having someone else look at your design can help prevent this.
 Overall, listen to what others have to say about your design, but do not worry if you do not agree with them or what to go a different route.
 It is your design and you can do with it as you would like.

 Many business owners think logo design is a tedious process.
-It definitely does not have to be, especially with access to logo design software.
+It definitely does not have to be, especially with access to logo maker.
 These 5 logo design tips should put you on the right track to creating the perfect logo for your company now that you know how to design a good logo.
-An even easier way to create a logo is to start with our logo maker and see what logos you can come up with!
+Logo designing for beginners doesn't have to be intimidating.
+An easy way to create a logo is to start with our logo maker and see what logos you can come up with!